reedcwilson/j2k-decode/README.md

-j2k-decode
+Reed Wilson
 ==========

-A site that decodes J2Ks
+A site that explains a little about Reed C. Wilson